ant-design/ant-design-web3/docs/guide/contribute-icons.md

 - circle filled
 - filled

-The naming specification is: `project name-type name`, such as `aave-circle-colorful`.
+The naming specification is: `{project name}-{type name}`, such as `aave-circle-colorful`.
 Using the correct naming specification will be automatically classified in the document.

+Based on the functions of the corresponding projects of icons, the following diversions are made:

+- Chain Icons
+- Token Icons
+- Tool Icons

+If you need to make a special declaration, you can change it in the `.dumi/theme/builtins/IconSearch/fields.ts` file, otherwise it will be classified as the default classification.

 ## Test and verify